 About The Office of Commissioner Rodney Ellis

-The Office of Harris County Commissioner Rodney Ellis is committed to becoming a national model for delivering responsive public service that utilizes inclusive, innovative, and collaborative approaches to improve the quality of life, advance equality of opportunity, and promote the fair treatment of all people in Harris County.
+The Office of Harris County Commissioner Rodney Ellis is committed to championing purpose driven public service to improve quality of life, build thriving communities, and advances opportunity, equity, and justice for all.

 Contact details